nim-naik/Java-Chat-Application/README.md

 ## Overview

 A lightweight yet powerful **real-time chat application** built with Java! 💬✨ Inspired by WhatsApp, this project lets users exchange messages instantly over a multi-threaded server.
 Built using **Java Swing, AWT, and Socket programming**, it features a user-friendly interface and smooth communication.
-While it lacks media sharing and encryption (for now 😉), future updates will bring authentication, security, and enhanced UI.
+While it lacks media sharing and encryption, future updates will bring authentication, security, and enhanced UI.

 ## Features